sageserpent-open/NTestCaseBuilder/README.markdown

 If we run this test, the stubbed implementation of 'EncodedFormat' promptly throws an exception - if you run under the debugger or use NUnit's logging to capture the output, you will see that NTestCaseBuilder has intercepted the exception and wrapped it inside a 'TestCaseReproductionException'.

 This exception refers internally to the original exception - in this case, a 'NotImplementedException' that came from the stubbed implementation.
-It also adds a *reproduction string*, so that you can reproduce the test failure without having to re-run through all of the preceeding test cases that did succeed.
+It also adds a *reproduction string*, so that you can reproduce the test failure without having to re-run through all of the preceding test cases that did succeed.

 In this case however, we only have one test case to start with - this is the empty string that was used to construct the singleton factory.
 So we'll forget about the error message for now and press on.

-OK, that was nice, but all that I really did was to replicate our original anaemeic driver test.
+OK, that was nice, but all that I really did was to replicate our original anaemic driver test.
 Let's add some sophistication in by generating more than one test case - which means that we need to be able to vary the test case; which in turn means we need test variables.

 So what are our test variables?
 Well, our test cases are strings, and a string is essentially a sequence of characters - so we can vary the choice of character at each position in the string.
 So in some way, each position on the string will have an associated test variable whose levels are the possible values the character at that position can take.